We can't wait to welcome all the new pupils to Reception in September 2023!

 When your child starts school, there is so much information to take on board and remember.
 We hope that within this section of our website we will be able to answer most of your questions and reassure you at this time.

 This section contains the following information:

-If you have any questions about your child starting nursery, however big or small, please do not hesitate in contacting us through the tab on the right.
-A member of school staff will endeavour to respond within 72 hours.
+If you have any questions about your child starting Reception, however big or small, please do not hesitate in contacting us through the tab on the right.
+A member of school staff will endeavor to respond within 72 hours.

 Learning Through Play

 In the Early Years, learning takes place through carefully planned, play-based learning opportunities, both inside the classroom and also in our specially designated outdoor area.
 The EYFS curriculum has been designed with seven areas of learning and development in mind.
 These seven areas of learning are grouped into two strands, ‘prime’ and ‘specific’.